t4ol1n/tif/examples/spring-security/README.txt

 2) Start the server
 -------------------------------------------------------------------------------

-2.1) In a Jetty Container using maven
+2.1) In a Jetty Container using Maven

 > cd war; mvn jetty:run

 2.2) In any web container

 Deploy the .war file into your container.
-Depending on your container settings you may have to adjust the url the clients use.
+Depending on your container settings you may have to adjust the URL the clients use.

 2.3) In the TIF container (OSGi)